sepsis-omics/tutorials/docs/modules/xtandem/index.md

 * Trans Proteomic Pipeline[^tpp]
 * GALAXY platform with tools already installed

 This tutorial uses an *E. Coli* MS/MS spectra dataset "s1-000.RAW.gz" that has already been converted to MGF format for use in the Galaxy.
-The MGF data can be downloaded from: [EColi K12 Dataset](https://swift.rc.nectar.org.au:8888/v1/AUTH_377/public/EColi_K12_MS_Spectra.mgf).
+The MGF data file is over 200MB, instead of downloading it to your computer, you can upload this file into Galaxy directly.
+Copy this link (https://swift.rc.nectar.org.au:8888/v1/AUTH_377/public/EColi_K12_MS_Spectra.mgf) and follow the instructions below.

 > *Note*
 > If you downloaded the RAW data (which can be obtained from [here](http://www.marcottelab.org/MSdata/Data_03/ecoli-6-18-07/s1-000.RAW.gz)), you will need to manually convert it to "MGF" before it can be used in Galaxy.
 To convert the file, follow the following steps: